csb21jb/Teen-Cybercamp/README.md

 ### **1. Script Customization**
 The installation script is designed to be flexible:
-- Modify the script to deploy additional Docker containers or services.
+- Modify the yaml script to deploy additional Docker containers or services.
 - Adjust configurations for your specific classroom or CTF needs.

 ### **2. Scaling**